Japan stocks, bonds fall as oil shock weighs; BOJ comments in focus

 By Junko Fujita

-TOKYO, March 19 (Reuters) - Japanese stocks and bonds dropped on Thursday, while the yen remained fragile, as investors weighed the economic impact of the prolonged Middle East conflict.
+TOKYO, March 19 (Reuters) - Japanese stocks and bonds fell on Thursday and the yen remained fragile as investors weighed the economic impact of the prolonged Middle East conflict.

 Oil prices settled higher on Wednesday and climbed further in extended trade after Iran attacked several energy facilities across the Middle East following a strike on its South Pars gas field, a major escalation in its war with the U.S. and Israel.

-(Reporting by Junko Fujiat, Editing by Sherry Jacob-Phillips)
+(Reporting by Junko Fujita; Editing by Sherry Jacob-Phillips and Kevin Buckland)

 In general the bond market is volatile, and fixed income securities carry interest rate risk.
 (As interest rates rise, bond prices usually fall, and vice versa.
 This effect is usually more pronounced for longer-term securities.)
 Fixed income securities also carry inflation risk and credit and default risks for both issuers and counterparties.
 Unlike individual bonds, most bond funds do not have a maturity date, so avoiding losses caused by price volatility by holding them until maturity is not possible.